Attorneys Chelsea M. Nowel And John E. Dubrule

 If you are a permanent resident and find yourself in removal proceedings, you may qualify for this relief if:

-- you have not been convicted of any aggravated felony.
+• You have not been convicted of any aggravated felony

 Although the requirements seem clear, this is a discretionary relief, meaning that the judge can decide to deny the case even if you fulfill the requirements above.
-Therefore, it is extremely important that you contact Dubrule & Nowel, PLLC as soon as you know that you are in removal proceedings so that we can work together to present your case in the strongest way.
+Therefore, it is extremely important that you contact Dubrule & Nowel, PLLC, as soon as you know that you are in removal proceedings so that we can work together to present your case in the strongest way.

 If you are not a permanent resident and are in removal proceedings, you may qualify for cancellation of removal for certain nonpermanent residents.
 Although this defense in Immigration Court is sometimes called the “10 year law,” there is a lot more to it than residing in the U.S. for at least 10 years.